-Investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair values in the statements of financial position.
-All realized and unrealized gains and losses are included in the statements of activities.
+Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair value in the statement of financial position.
+Unrealized gains and losses are included in the change of net assets.
+Investment income and gains restricted by a donor are reported as increases in unrestricted net assets if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.